sourceplusplus/documentation/docs/getting-started/connect-plugin.md

 ## Configure Plugin

-Before you can work from your IDE with Source++, you need to connect the plugin with your SkyWalking/live-platform environment.
+Before you can use Source++ inside your IDE, you will need to connect the plugin to the platform.

 To connect your plugin, follow these steps:

 1. Open the Source++ plugin configuration page
     1. Navigate to: <kbd>File</kbd> > <kbd>Settings</kbd> > <kbd>Tools</kbd> > <kbd>Source++</kbd>